haghshenas/PhISCS/README.md

-# Tumor Phylogeny Recontstruction using CSP and ILP
+# SCePhy: A Constraint Satisfaction Approach for Tumor Phylogeny Reconstruction via Integrative use of Single Cell and Bulk Sequencing Data

 ## Installation
 ```